LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 [1]{\textbf{+#1}} As shown in \autoref{tab:cropping_aokvqa}, our confidence-based decision module consistently improves accuracy compared to indiscriminate cropping (\textit{w/o confidence-based decision}).
 For Qwen2.5-VL, our strategy yields a +1.14\% on AOKVQA and +0.52\% on V*-Bench.
 This confirms that indiscriminate cropping introduces visual noise and misjudgments, which our selective strategy effectively avoids.

 \autoref{tab:cropping_tradeoff} demonstrates the efficiency of our confidence-based decision module.
 On AOKVQA, we are able to skip redundant cropping for 67.60\% of the samples, effectively halving the inference time without compromising accuracy.
-Interestingly, this adaptive approach achieves even higher accuracy than applying full cropping (+1.14), indicating that it successfully avoids the interference noise that can arise from unnecessary fusion of local details.
+Interestingly, this adaptive approach achieves even higher accuracy than applying full cropping (+1.14), indicating that it successfully avoids the interference noise caused by unnecessary local details.
 For more challenging benchmarks such as V*-Bench, the model naturally performs cropping more frequently, yet it still manages to reduce redundant processing by 22.52\% while sustaining strong performance.
-These results highlight that SvfEye dynamically adjusts its processing behavior according to task complexity, providing a robust and practical trade-off between computational efficiency and predictive accuracy.
+These results highlight that LookWise dynamically adjusts its processing behavior according to task complexity, providing a robust and practical trade-off between computational efficiency and predictive accuracy.